 Florence and the Machine - "Stand By Me" - Florence and the Machine is known for a cinematic, Celtic sound characterized by a deep vibrato.
 While many of their popular songs are commonly heard on the radio, other songs have been featured in films and games such as Final Fantasy, delivering masterful arrangements of cinematic vocals and instrumentals that give of the vibes of a world of myths and the medieval.

-Kaleo - "Way Down We Go" - Since the arrival of the second Logan trailer, the Icelandic band Kaleo has emerged as a hidden gem that combines the sounds of X Ambassadors and Arctic Monkeys, with raw vocals and rugged guitar that truly gives the listener the feeling of travelling through the wilderness and experiencing pure lone adventure.
+Kaleo - "Way Down We Go" - Since the arrival of the second Logan trailer, the Icelandic band Kaleo has emerged as a hidden gem that combines the sounds of X Ambassadors and Arctic Monkeys, with raw vocals and rugged guitar that truly gives the listener the feeling of traveling through the wilderness and experiencing pure lone adventure.

 Sweet - "Fox on the Run" - A popular 70s rock band, Sweet had hits including Fox on the Run and Ballroom Blitz.
 A general media trend is causing the resurgence of classic songs, bringing the band’s songs back to popularity through Suicide Squad and currently the Guardians of the Galaxy 2 trailer.